26sreelakshmi/Weather-App/README.md

 - Search for weather details by city name.
 - Displays temperature, weather conditions, humidity, and wind speed.
-- Responsive design for seamless experience across devices.
+- Responsive design for a seamless experience across devices.

 ---